doudz/homeassistant-zigate/Readme.md

 # ZiGate component for Home Assistant
 A new component to use the ZiGate (http://zigate.fr)

-To install, copy the file zigate.py in your hass folder, under 'custom\_components' and adapt your configuration.yaml
+To install, copy all the files in your hass folder, under 'custom\_components' and adapt your configuration.yaml

 To pair a new device, go in developer/services and call the 'zigate.permit\_join' service.
 You have 30 seconds to pair your device.

 ```
 # Enable ZiGate